ohunecker/Skybrud.Social.Twitter/README.md

 As an add-on for [Skybrud.Social](https://github.com/abjerner/Skybrud.Social), **Skybrud.Social.Twitter** helps you with both authentication as well as raw and object-oriented communication with the Twitter Graph API.

+### Beta

+This package is currently in beta, which primarily means that it is still under development.
+This may lead to breaking changes between each beta release.

+If you're looking for a stable release, you can use the older [Skybrud.Social)[https://www.nuget.org/packages/Skybrud.Social/] instead, which includes support for the Twitter API.

 ### Installation

 You can download this package from either NuGet (recommended) or download a ZIP file with the neccessary files from here on GitHub: